 Also, the next time I go, I will apply some bug spray.
 I saw ants and felt like I got some bites, but luckily it must have been my imagination.
 Still, better to be safe than sorry.
 I also read that there were monkeys at the 10000 Buddhas Monastery, which I thought would be fun to see and photograph.
 Unfortunately, we did not see any while we were there.

 Also, this is not a working monastery.
-I should mention I did read about fake monks begging for money.
+I should mention I did read about a scam where fake monks beg for money.
 Real monks are not allowed to beg in Hong Kong.
 We did not run into any during our visit, but I wanted you to be aware so you would not fall for the scam.

 We spent about 1 1/2 hours exploring the 10000 Buddhas Monastery.
 I was impressed with my visit.
 It was just so different than any other temple I have visited.
 I loved that all the Buddhas were different, it made it more interesting.
 Plus, it is always nice when you can get a workout (over 400 steps to the top) in while you are experiencing some culture.
 And did I mention it’s free?!
 What Asian temples have you been impressed with?

 - The 10000 Buddhas Monastery is open daily from 9-5 and admission is free.